zhangjinpeng87/pd/docs/development.md

 Run linters as you make your changes.
 We can recommend using VSCode with the Go addon to have this work automatically.

-Official lints are ran with:
+Official lints are run with:

     make check